 “But though all the women of the village loved Ashmodai” said the dwarf, “he had eyes only for Sarah, the chieftain’s daughter.
 Hers were eyes of sapphire, hers was hair like blackest night!”

 The hooded figure lowered their cowl, revealing a masked woman in a braided black wig.
-Curling yellow tresses peeked from beneath her false ones, and Ashtaroth’s hairs stood on end, reminded of Lilit, of the throne room.
+Curling chestnut tresses peeked from beneath her false ones, and Ashtaroth’s hairs stood on end, reminded of Lilit, of the throne room.
 That was silliness though—Ashtaroth had imagined all of that.

 She parted her cloak, revealing sheer linen that showed her nakedness as though she were a priestess of Ashtet robed in gossamer.

 “Sarah loved Ashmodai, and they wed beneath Tanata’s stars and consummated their union beneath a dying fig tree that stood beside a stream on her father’s land.
 Her blood soaked into the water that night, into the very ground.
 The next morning the tree was alive, and its branches bowing from the weight of its fruit; the stream was filled with fishes fat with roe.”

 The performers playing Sarah and Ashmodai drew together in an embrace, clasping each other’s hands.
 Ashtaroth clenched his fist, feeling Bree’s fingers between his own.
 Her touch could chase away the very darkness.